vyvuong159/nyc-school-quality-perception/README.md

 <p> This project evaluates the relationship between perception of New York City school quality and academic performance and demographic characteristics.</p>

 <p> Research Questions: <br>
-- Do student, parent and teacher perceptions of NYC school quality appear to be related to demographic and academic success metrics?
+- Do student, parent and teacher perceptions of NYC school quality appear to be related to demographic and academic success metrics? <br>
 - Do students, parents, teachers have similar perceptions of NYC school quality? </p>

 <p> Tasks: <br>